ForestDragon-wesnoth/Spartan/README.md

-#note: it is recommended to download Spartan Music pack: https://github.com/ForestDragon-wesnoth/Spartan_Music
+Note: it is recommended to download Spartan Music pack for the best experience: https://github.com/ForestDragon-wesnoth/Spartan_Music

 # Spartan
 Play as a hoplite in this replayable roguelike campaign, on a quest to retrieve a powerful artifact from the dungeon depths.
 Features of the campaign include, but are not limited to: